seth-gordon/daemonica/_grammar/numbers.md

 ### Pseudo-digits

-Certain morphemes function as \textit{pseudo-digits}: they must follow at least one actual digit, and they either qualify the number they are attached to (by changing its dimensionality, or by converting it from a point into a range), or they express an
+Certain morphemes function as _pseudo-digits_: they must follow at least one actual digit, and they either qualify the number they are attached to (by changing its dimensionality, or by converting it from a point into a range), or they express an